BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: The black holes in

-To date, the most accurate black hole mass measurements at high redshift are obtained by resolving the BLRs of luminous quasars through interferometry with VLTI/GRAVITY+.
-So far, the masses of four (and upper limit for one) $z\sim2$ black holes have been obtained with this method (\citealp{Abuter24}; GRAVITY+ Collaboration, in prep.).
-These measurements indicate that the masses inferred from the single-epoch calibration by \cite{Reines13} applied to the \ha\ BLR emission could overestimate high$-z$ black hole masses by factors of $2-10$.
-Interestingly, the authors also find that the quasars observed in their studies are accreting at highly super-Eddington rates, with a BLR size significantly smaller than expected from local relations. \cite{Davies25} made the first measurement of a quasar accreting at super-Eddington rates at $z\sim4$, finding a black hole mass one order of magnitude smaller compared to estimates from single-epoch scaling relations.
-This source has a strong outflow (resulting in a prominent, blue-shifted wing of H$\beta$), and if the scaling relations are applied only to the `disky' part of the BLR, they are in better agreement with the BLR dynamical measurement.
+To date, the most accurate black hole mass measurements at high redshifts are obtained by resolving the BLRs of luminous quasars through interferometry with VLTI/GRAVITY+.
+So far, the masses of four (and upper limit for one) $z 2$ black holes have been obtained with this method (\citealp{Abuter24}; GRAVITY+ Collaboration, in prep.).
+These measurements indicate that the masses inferred from the single-epoch calibration by \cite{Reines13} applied to the \ha\ BLR emission could overestimate high-$z$ black hole masses by factors of two to ten.
+Interestingly, the authors also find that the quasars observed in their studies are accreting at highly super-Eddington rates, with a BLR size significantly smaller than expected from local relations.
+A recent study by \cite{Parlanti25b} of five $z 2$ AGNs suggests that the masses of black holes with lower accretion rates could still be estimated with local scaling relations. \cite{Davies25} made the first measurement of a quasar accreting at super-Eddington rates at $z 4$, finding a black hole mass one order of magnitude smaller compared to estimates from single-epoch scaling relations.
+This source has a strong outflow (resulting in a prominent, blue-shifted wing of H$\beta$), and if the scaling relations are applied only to the discy part of the BLR, they are in better agreement with the BLR dynamical measurement.

-A dynamical mass estimate (or lower limit) for the black hole in a low-luminosity AGN at $z=7.04$ has recently been obtained within the \bt\ programme, through a spatially-resolved spectroscopic measurement of the lensed source Abell2744-QSO1 \citep{Juodzbalis25b}.
+A dynamical mass estimate (or lower limit) for the black hole in a low-luminosity AGN at $z 7.04$ has recently been obtained within the \bt\ programme, through a spatially resolved spectroscopic measurement of the lensed source Abell2744-QSO1 \citep{Juodzbalis25b}.
 In this case, the dynamical measurement is consistent with black hole mass estimates from single-epoch methods using the \ha\ or \hb\ BLR components \citep{Furtak24, Ji25, DEugenio25a, Maiolino25b}.